 Facility Name: The network provider may hold privileges or admit patients at more than one facility.

-Accepting New Patients: The network provider may practice at multiple addresses, but accept new patients at only one practice address.

 Provider Group: The network provider may participate in more than one provider group.

-…

 Reporting with Standardized Terminology (Rule 1300.67.2.2(h)(8)(D))

-Health plans shall report data according to the Department’s standardized terminology, either directly within the report forms, or by associating the health plan’s own terminology to the standardized terminology by using the available crosswalk tables in the web portal.
-Health plans shall report the term “other” rather than using the Department’s standardized terminology, only when there is no standardized terminology that describes the data to be reported.
+A health plan shall report data according to the Department’s standardized terminology, either directly within the report forms, or by associating the health plan’s own terminology to the standardized terminology by using the available crosswalk tables in the web portal.
+A health plan shall report the term “other” rather than using the Department’s standardized terminology, only when there is no standardized terminology that describes the data to be reported.
 To report “other” instead of a standardized term, the health plan shall first complete the “other” field within the applicable crosswalk table to identify the plan’s own terminology that does not meet any standardized term.
-Standardized terminology is described in Appendices A-F of this Instruction Manual, or in the web portal, as set forth in Rule 1300.67.2.2(h)(8)(D)(i)-(x).
+Standardized terminology is described in Appendices A-D of this Instruction Manual, or in the web portal, as set forth in Rule 1300.67.2.2(h)(8)(D)(i)-(x).
 The health plan shall use the Department’s standardized terminology in the following fields within the report forms:

-…

 Product Line Categories – The standardized terminology for product lines is set forth in Appendix A of this Manual.

 Provider Types – The standardized terminology for provider types is set forth in Appendix B of this Manual.
 The provider type terminology includes standardized terminology to describe physician and other individual provider specialties and to describe the services delivered by facility and other entity providers.
 Plans are required to use this terminology and may vary from the standardized terminology only when there are no standardized terms that accurately reflect the provider’s specialty or other provider type.
 In such cases, the plan shall report the provider type as “other” in the data submission, in accordance with the instructions in this subsection.
 The Provider Types Appendix includes standardized terminology for the following fields: